hpe-storage/csi-driver/USING.md

 ^D (CTRL + D)
 ```

-Some of these example declarations are also available in the [examples/kubernetes](examples/kubernetes) directory.
+**Tip:** Some of these example declarations are also available in the [examples/kubernetes](examples/kubernetes) directory and all the HPE Nimble Storage `StorageClass` parameters can we found in [examples/kubernetes/hpe-nimble-storage](examples/kubernetes/hpe-nimble-storage).

 Create a `StorageClass` API object referencing the `nimble-secret` and defining additional (optional) volume parameters: